williamfzc/wvpm/README.md

 D/MainActivity: get js return after page finished in activity: {"connectEnd":1.608735286902e+12,"connectStart":1.608735286348e+12,"domComplete":1.608735311779e+12,"domContentLoadedEventEnd":1.608735295159e+12, ...
 ```

 Less brain fuck.
+You can collect/save/upload them as you wish.

 Originally this tool was designed for working with apm systems.
+It should be extendable enough I think.

-## goals
+## further goals (working in progress)

-- Injecting some callback functions to webview events (e.g. onPageFinished)
+- [x] Injecting some callback functions to webview events (e.g. onPageFinished)
-- Built-in js scripts for easily getting something from js side (e.g. window.performance.xxx)
+- [x] Built-in js scripts for easily getting something from js side (e.g. window.performance.xxx)
-- Working with ASM (dynamically applying this tool to all the webviews of your app)
+- [ ] (Actually it can but I have no test) Working with ASM (dynamically applying this tool to all the webviews of your app)
-- Different kinds of webviews
+- [x] Different kinds of webviews
-- Kotlin & Java usage
+- [x] Kotlin & Java usage

 ## full example